matevz/game-node/README.md

 Agent (a.k.a. [high level planner](https://whitepaper.virtuals.io/developer-documents/game-framework/game-overview#high-level-planner-hlp-context))
 - Takes in a <b>Goal</b>
-  - Drives the agents behaviour through the high level plan which influences the thinking and creation of tasks that would contribute towards this goal
+  - Drives the agent's behavior through the high-level plan which influences the thinking and creation of tasks that would contribute towards this goal
 - Takes in a <b>Description</b>
   - Combination of what was previously known as World Info + Agent Description
-  - This include a description of the "world" the agent lives in, and the personality and background of the agent
+  - This includes a description of the "world" the agent lives in, and the personality and background of the agent

 Worker (a.k.a. [low-level planner](https://whitepaper.virtuals.io/developer-documents/game-framework/game-overview#low-level-planner-llp-context))
 - Takes in a <b>Description</b>